-Since I’m a household of one most of the time I don’t need to grow five or six varieties of greens in 10- by 20-inch trays to meet my needs.
+Since I’m a household of one, I usually don’t need to grow five or six varieties of greens in 10- by 20-inch trays to meet my needs.

-Instead, I took a trip to the dollar store and bought some plastic leftover containers that are eight inches long, five inches wide, and about one an half inches tall.
-I think they came in a bundle of two or three containers for a dollar.
+Instead, I took a trip to the dollar store and bought some leftover plastic containers that were eight inches long, five inches wide, and about one and a half inches tall.
+They came in a bundle of two or three containers for a dollar.